Aims and Objectives and History of Planet Egypt

 I felt that there was a demand to see good dancers, at affordable prices, and for more dancers to have performance opportunities.
 I also felt that if dancers from different communities participated it could help create a bigger, more united dance community.

 As I had been performing and working closely with Vashti and Yvette Cowles for a few years, it seemed the perfect time to initiate these ideas as we all had trained in different disciplines but had the same aims and ideologies.
+I had also been working in the Arab Community with Live Bands at monthly Banquets and parties.
+So I knew I could draw upon Arab and British audiences.

 Planet Egypt was founded in 2003 and our first aim was to host regular showcases in an Arabic night club (Sahara Nights).
 We hosted these monthly events for over two and a half years and built up a following of up to 300 people, of diverse backgrounds, some of whom had never been exposed to this dance before.
-We even have a sizable Arabic following who greatly enhance the audience participation!
+We even had a sizable Arabic following who greatly enhance the audience participation!

 Having presented free shows for almost three years we then decided that if we were to continue we could no longer ask people to support us for free.
 Without people giving up their time for free we would never have been able to experience the successes or the levels of awareness that we have achieved.

-So we moved to Darbucka where we have been based for the last year.
-We charge affordable admission (£10) and we are able to pay professionals and all the people who help out.
+We charged affordable admission (£10) and were able to pay professionals and all the people who help out.

 We have been incredibly successful and are very grateful for the support that we have received.